divio/divio-cloud-docs/how-to/deploy.rst

 (or use the **Deploy** button in the Control Panel).

-Once deployed, your project will be accessible via the Test server URL shown in the Control Panel.
+Once deployed, your project will be accessible via the URLs shown in the Control Panel for each environment.

+See our :ref:`go-live checklist <live-checklist>` for a production deployment.